syj67507/github-pr-chrome-extension/README.md

 5. Click on `Load unpacked` and select the `dist` folder.
 You may turn off `Developer Mode` now if you wish.

 You have successfully installed the Chrome extension.
-You can configure the permissions and which repositories are connected by right clicking the extension icon and going to the options page.
+You can configure the permissions and which repositories are connected by clicking on the extension's icon and navigating to the respective views.